Check here for answers to some of the most common questions we receive from our customers:

 All Meters are read once a month.
 They are read by a city meter reading vehicle that sends out a radio signal to each individual meter that then pings your meter to send back the read to the computer.

-How Can I Identify a City of Winter Haven Employee?
+How Can I Identify a Winter Haven Water Employee?

-All City of Winter Haven Utility Department employees can be identified by their florescent, yellow shirt or vest, a city marked vehicle, and a City of Winter Haven issued name tag.
+All Winter Haven Water Department employees can be identified by their florescent, yellow shirt or vest, a city marked vehicle, and a Winter Haven Water issued name tag.